mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 #### Write(System.Text.Json.Utf8JsonWriter,System.Collections.Generic.Dictionary{System.String,System.Object},System.Text.Json.JsonSerializerOptions)
-Writes the JSON representation of a with string keys and object values.
+Writes the JSON representation of a
+ *See: T:System.Collections.Generic.Dictionary`2*with string keys and object values.

 ##### Parameters
 * *writer:* The writer to write to.